 Probate also offers anyone wishing to contest your will an opportunity to do so.
 This, of course, can lead to expensive legal proceedings that drag on for months.
 The costs involved in this will also be borne by your heirs.

 There are many possible expenses that can be incurred in the probate process, including court costs, appraisal costs, executor’s fees, legal and accounting fees, and even surety bond fees in some cases.
 The typical cost of probate can often run between three to seven percent of the value of the estate (and much more in some cases.)

-One solution is to use a revocable living trust.
+One solution is to use a revocable living trust, the most commonly used tool by those who understand sound estate financial planning.
 Another is joint ownership as explained and cautioned below.

-Why Joint Ownership Can Put Your Assets at Risk
+Why Joint Ownership With Anyone Can Put Your Assets at Risk

 Probate is the legal process of wrapping up a person's affairs, paying their bills, and distributing their assets.
 And it is not uncommon for this to take several months to go through the court system.
 The expenses involved can potentially include property appraisal, executor fees, court costs, plus legal and accounting fees.
 The amount varies depending on your state and the local practice in your community.

 To avoid this burden on their loved ones, seniors frequently transfer assets into joint-tenancy ownership with their intended beneficiaries.
 Although this strategy can reduce settlement costs by eliminating estate planning probate, it could open up another set of problems.

 Assets held in joint-tenancy automatically go to the surviving owner when you die.
 However, while you are alive, the joint owner can legally withdraw part or all of the money in the account without your permission.
 In addition, if he or she gets into financial or legal trouble, the property could be at risk to creditor claims.